 We assume that the onboard tracker will be able to reliably communicate with underwater modules.
-This is reasonable because there is abundant precedent for such technology.
+This is reasonable because there is abundant precedent for such technology (eg, raising mooring buoys).

 Cost is perhaps the most important barrier to adoption of lineless trap retrieval systems.
 Other systems with similar solutions have been prototyped at near $20,000 per unit, with the only commercial system still costing an exorbitant $1000.
 For comparison, a lobster trap costs roughly $80.
-For a solution to be widely adopted by lobstermen, it needs to make financial sense.
-So far, no lineless system has done so.
+For a conservation-motivated solution to be widely adopted by fishermen, it needs to make financial sense.
+So far, no lineless system has been cost-effective.
 By lowering costs and adding features, we hope to make adopting LobsterLift a profitable business decision.
 Another critical barrier to adoption has been usability.
 The most readily available lineless system on the market today operates via a fusible metal link.
-In order to prepare this system for another use, a lobsterman first needs to cut a short length of an exotic metal wire (typically a nickel-chromium alloy) and painstakingly install it between two terminals on the device.
+To prepare this system for reuse, a fishermen must cut a short length of an exotic metal wire (typically a nickel-chromium alloy) and painstakingly install it between two terminals on the device.
 LobsterLift, on the other hand, is designed to be exceptionally simple to reuse.

-We are looking for funding for this project to help purchase equipment and materials necessary for the development of the functional prototype.
-We will likely need access to a boat, diving equipment, and other monitoring equipment for testing the functional performance of the prototypes and subsystems we develop.
-We would like to connect with local lobstermen and local interest groups to have continuous feedback that the solution we are developing will have a strong chance of adoption by the community.
-We are also interested in connecting with any local interest groups that could subsidize the cost of LobsterLifts for Maine lobstermen.
+We are looking for funding to help purchase equipment and materials necessary for the continued development of the functional prototype.
+We will need access to a boat, diving equipment, and other monitoring equipment for testing the functional performance of the prototypes and subsystems we develop.
+We would be connecting with local fishermen and local interest groups to have continuous feedback that the solution we are developing will have a strong chance of adoption by the community.
+We are also interested in connecting with any local interest groups that could subsidize the cost of a LobsterLift device for Maine fishermen.
 We would also like to connect with an underwater acoustics communication expert, because we understand that the dynamics of underwater communication are complex, and this is a critical element in our design.